Joint Preserving Surgery through Hip Arthroscopy

 Deformities of the hip joint

-Another important cause of hip pain and osteoarthritis of the hip is deformity of the hip joint.
+Another important cause of hip pain and osteoarthritis of the hip is a deformity of the hip joint.
 There are many different reasons for hip joint deformity:

 - Size difference between the socket and ball of the joint